Department Chair, Assistant Professor — Ballet, Jazz, Composition, Pedagogy

 Adjunct Faculty, Ballet

-A native of St. Louis and an educator for twenty years, Jennifer holds a Master of Fine Arts in Dance from Hollins University.
+A native of St. Louis and an educator for 20 years, Jennifer Welch Cudnik holds a Master of Fine Arts in Dance from Hollins University.
 She is a faculty member and rehearsal director at COCA as well as the director and co-founder of the nonprofit, Ballet Initiative.
-Jennifer is an ABT Certified Teacher who has taught ballet at Washington University, Saint Louis Ballet School, Grand Center Arts Academy as well as at Montana Ballet, Yellowstone Ballet, Hollins University, and the Open Doors Dance Festival.
-Jennifer is a commissioned choreographer and a career consultant for aspiring professional ballet dancers.
+Cudnik is an ABT Certified Teacher who has taught ballet at Washington University, Saint Louis Ballet School, Grand Center Arts Academy as well as at Montana Ballet, Yellowstone Ballet, Hollins University, and the Open Doors Dance Festival.
+Cudnik is a commissioned choreographer and a career consultant for aspiring professional ballet dancers.
 She is a grant recipient of Career Transition for Dancers as well as a fellowship recipient of Hollins University.

 Gary Hubler joined the Webster faculty in 1973 and served as the artistic director for Webster Dance Theatre.
 He has performed in New York, Los Angeles, Chicago, and at The Muny in St. Louis.
 He has trained with many well-known teachers including Leon Danielian, Edna McRae, Matt Mattox, and Luigi.
 He continues to work as a guest artist, teacher, and choreographer throughout the Midwest.